 The City of Pascagoula was recently approved for a Resort Status.
 The City’s Resort Status allows restaurants withing the City limits to operate 24 hours a day and be able to sell alcoholic beverages under the local option alcoholic beverage law.

-The City of Pascagoula offers a tax abatement up to 80% on ad valorem taxation on the increase in accessed value on new structures or improvements to renovations of existing structures located in the designated Central Business District for up to seven (7) years excluding school taxes.
+The City of Pascagoula offers a Central Business District Commercial Tax Abatement up to 80% on ad valorem taxation on the increase in accessed value on new structures or improvements to renovations of existing structures located in the designated Central Business District for up to seven (7) years excluding school taxes.
 Click to see the Central Business District Tax Abatement Policy, and to apply, please download the Tax Abatement Application.

 The Advantage Jobs Incentive Program is a rebate program designed to encourage businesses that create new quality jobs to locate in the state.
 Jobs must meet or exceed the average annual wage of the state or the county in which the company locates, whichever is lower.